 Become a Hall Representative

 We want to extend our representative work to improve the experience of students living in our halls of residence.
-We're currently recruiting out first team of hall representatives to help us do just that for the rest of this academic year.
+We're currently recruiting our new team of hall representatives to help us do just that for the 2025/26 year.
 Find out more about the opportunity below:

 Role overview